- Manage your finances

 - Get three free credit reports every year

-- Return policies are really lax in CA (and US in general)
+- Return policies are really lax in CA (and the US in general)

 Buy almost anything including electronic gadgets like phones and laptops to try.
 If you don’t like it just return it within a set time period, usually 15 days or 30 days, for free.

-US has one of the most expensive health cares in the world.
+The US has one of the most expensive health cares in the world.
 Employers provide health insurance – medical, dental and vision.
-For healthy individuals usually the less expensive plan (HMO) is a better option.
+For healthy individuals, usually, the less expensive plan (HMO) is a better option.
 Dental insurance usually covers two teeth cleaning per year for free.
 Vision insurance covers one vision test, which is usually not free but with a nominal co-payment.
 Medical insurance usually covers a physical checkup.